maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ## Features to add - possible self contained projects ##

+* Read other file formats into STACK.
+In particular
+  * AIM
-* Read WebWork files and set these questions in STACK?
+  * WebWork
 * Possible Maxima packages:
  * Better support for rational expressions, in particular really firm up the PartFrac and SingleFrac functions with better support.
  * Package for scientific units, and a science answer test